FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ## IoT server connectivity (server-side)

-On the server-side IoT data payloads are either forwarded directly by [USB-to-ethernet](#usb-to-ethernet) connected devices using IP transport or using an [Aruba IoT server connection type](#aruba-iot-server-interface---connection-types) depended transport protocol and data encapsulation.
+On the server-side IoT data payloads are either forwarded directly by [USB-to-ethernet](#usb-to-ethernet) connected devices using IP transport or using the [Aruba IoT server interface](#aruba-iot-server-interface) providing depended transport protocols and data encapsulations.

 USB-to-ethernet connectivity only requires applying a [wired-ap port profile](#wired-ap-profile) to the APs USB port.

 >***Note:***
 >Vendor specific USB implementations like *SES Imagotag Electronic Shelf Labels (ESL)* are using IP transport with a [vendor specific configuration](#vendor-specific-implementations).

+### Aruba IoT server interface

 Server-side connectivity using the Aruba IoT server interface is configured using [iot transport profiles](#iot-transport-profile).